Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Introduction

-In LASSO, parameter estimation and model selection are combined together to improve prediction accuracy.
-However, $\ell_1$-penalized estimators are irregular and inference based on them requires careful treatment (see, e.g., \cite{Taylor7629} among others).
-Our proposal of an $\ell_1$-penalized Bierens maximum statistic is motivated by the following research questions: \begin{itemize} \item Can we make use of penalization without distorting inference? \item Can we optimize a model selection procedure to improve the power of a test? \end{itemize} Our solution to these questions in the context of conditional moment models is to carry out inference directly based on the \citet{bierens1990consistent} test without estimating $\theta_0$.
-That is, we propose to combine \emph{inference} with model selection to improve the power of the Bierens test.
-Our penalized inference method is asymptotically valid when the null hypothesis is true and can be optimized to be powerful against a local alternative of interest.
-Furthermore, the penalized test statistic is easier to compute than the one without penalization.
-The computational gains by penalization are practically important since the $p$-value is constructed by a multiplier bootstrap procedure.
+To construct a more informative confidence set for $\theta_0$, we propose an $\ell_1$-penalized \citet{bierens1990consistent}'s maximum statistic for hypothesis testing on $\theta_0$ satisfying model \eqref{eq:CM model}.
+Our penalized inference method is shown to be asymptotically valid when the null hypothesis is true and can be calibrated to optimize the asymptotic power against a set of $n^{-1/2}$-local alternatives of interest.
 The penalization tuning parameter is selected by solving a data-dependent max-min problem.
-Specifically, we elaborate on the choice of the penalty parameter $\lambda$ under the limit of experiments, formally define optimal $\lambda$, and establish consistency of our proposed calibration method.
+Specifically, we elaborate on the choice of the penalty parameter $\lambda$ under a limit of experiments, formally define optimal $\lambda$, and establish consistency of our proposed calibration method.